No previous posts found in Freshly Tapped!

 On the latter front, Stillwater’s de facto creative director Mike Van Hall doesn’t offer much.

-“I have no idea,” the narrow and long-limbed artist tells me on an early June evening in the basement of DC’s Smoke & Barrel.
+“I have no idea,” the narrow, long-limbed artist tells me on an early June evening in the basement of DC’s Smoke & Barrel.
 “It just popped up one day.
 I never asked Brian where it came from.”

 When I do ask Strumke about Modern Confusion, though, he points a finger in the opposite direction.
 He says he first encountered the phrase on the beer company’s own website, which was redesigned early last year… by Van Hall.